Lillet

-Lillet (/fr/) is a French wine–based aperitif from Podensac, Gironde.
+Lillet (/fr/) is a French wine-based aperitif from Podensac, Gironde.
 Classed as an aromatised wine within EU law, it is a blend of 85% Bordeaux region wines (Semillon for the blanc and for the rosé, Merlot for the rouge) and 15% macerated liqueurs, mostly citrus liqueurs (peels of sweet oranges from Spain and Morocco and peels of bitter green oranges from Haiti).
-The mix is then stirred in oak vats until blended.
+The mix is then stirred in oak vats until blended with French brandy.
 During the aging process, Lillet is handled as a Bordeaux wine (undergoing fining, racking, filtering, etc.).

 In the original Kina Lillet formulation (so named with respect to its status as a quinquina), quinine liqueur made of cinchona bark from Peru was included among its ingredients.
 "Lillet" belongs to a family of aperitifs known as tonic wines because of the addition of quinine.